asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 deno_core = "0.75.0"
 ```

-Here we'll define the name and metadata of the Rust package (called crate).
-Then we will also set the `crate-type` that changes how the final binary is created (and is documented [here](https://doc.rust-lang.org/reference/linkage.html)).
+After defining the metadata or our crate we will also set the `crate-type`.
+The crate type setting changes how the final binary is created (and is documented [here](https://doc.rust-lang.org/reference/linkage.html)).
 We'll use `cdylib`, `lib` and `dylib` to compile to different Operative Systems.
 The last thing to do is defining our plugin dependencies, for now it will only depend on `deno_core`.

 We'll then need to compile this using `cargo`, Rust's package manager, by running `cargo build`.

+To do this, we need to have Cargo installed on our system.
 On Linux and MacOS you can do it just by running `curl https://sh.rustup.rs -sSf | sh`.
 More detailed information on [Cargo documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-Before we proceed to actually build our code, we'll create a folder `rust-plugin/src` and a file (that we called `lib.rs`) inside.
+Before we proceed and start building the code, we'll create a folder `rust-plugin/src` and a file (that we called `lib.rs`) inside, that is where our plugin code will live.

-To make this a proper Deno plugin, a couple of things are still missing.
-We'll need to register our function as an operation in Deno's plugins API, and write the code to print hello world to the console.
+To make this work as a Deno plugin, we need to do a couple of things.
+We'll need to register our operation (Hello world) in Deno's plugins API, and write the code to print hello world to the console.

 Operation functions are always called with an `Interface` (ask Nuno for details) and with a `ZeroCopyBuf` that contains the parameters sent from Deno.
-When these functions are synchronous (more about this later) the operation function must return an `Op` with the response;
+When operations are synchronous (more about this later) the operation function must return an `Op` with the response;

 ```rs
 use deno_core::plugin_api::Interface;